We are happy to announce that the recipient of the first Davey Foundation documentary short film grant is CURTIS WHITEAR.

 For the first time ever the David Ross Fetzer Foundation for Emerging Artists is offering a grant for a short documentary to a filmmaker 35 or younger to explore the 2016 presidential election and its aftermath.
-The resulting work will be showcased along with our four grantees’ narrative films in our May 2017 Film Showcase.
+Curtis’ film will be showcased along with our four grantees’ narrative films at the May 10, 2017 Davey Showcase.

 Congratulations to Curtis.
 We look forward to screening his film!